 Skype consultancy is possible.

-The driving force behind Green Serendipity is Caroli Buitenhuis, chain innovator and consultant with a proven track record in the fields of bioplastics, biobased packaging & bio-economy projects and also educated as packaging expert.
+The driving force behind Green Serendipity is Caroli Buitenhuis, chain innovator and consultant with a proven track record in the fields of bioplastics, biobased packaging & circular/bio-economy projects and also educated as packaging expert.
 She has brought divers innovations effectively into implementation (including several award winning innovations together with brand owners) and has a broad international chain network.
 Lecturer college for sustainable packaging.
 Writes articles on bioplastics and biobased packaging and also has a solid background in sustainable entrepreneurship, marcom and other media activities.

 Caroli Buitenhuis was also the initiator of (among others):

 - Bioplastics Hub (powered by the Dutch Ministry of Economic Affairs)